 The emergency regulations also will address concerns over the subjective standards of whether and when alternative stormwater management practices are allowed for redevelopment sites.
 The emergency regulations call for a local government to make that determination “at the appropriate point in the development review process,” taking into consideration the prioritization of the alternatives from ESD measures, BMPs, payment of a fee-in-lieu, and waivers.
 In deciding what alternative measures may be required, the local government may consider issues such as whether the project is in an area targeted for development incentives (e.g., a Priority Funding Area, Transit Oriented Area, or BRAC Revitalization and Incentive Zone), whether the project area is targeted for growth consistent with comprehensive plans, or whether bonding or financing has already been secured based on an approved development plan.

 Our attorneys have been involved both in the negotiation and drafting of pending legislation as well the forthcoming emergency regulations on stormwater management.
-If you have questions regarding MDE’s emergency regulations on stormwater management or the stormwater management regulations in general, the Environmental and Energy Practice Group of Gordon Feinblatt is ready to help you.
+If you have questions, contact Michael C. Powell and Todd R. Chason.

 ©2010 Gordon Feinblatt, LLC.
 Gordon Feinblatt Legal Bulletins are intended for informational purposes only and are not legal advice to any person, entity or firm.